ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-18. How are sufficient statistics and the Information Bottleneck Principle used in machine learning?
+Q. How are sufficient statistics and the Information Bottleneck Principle used in machine learning?

 <details><summary><b>Answer</b></summary>